Under Review

 PDF

 Informed by new measurements of labor market dynamics, I develop and estimate an equilibrium search model of worker mobility.
-I describe new facts about wage dynamics across involuntary unemployment spells in Denmark.
-I construct a model combining search and human capital accumulation.
-Workers accumulate skills via learning-by-doing with decreasing returns for a given job.
-Workers must either be promoted or find a job at a new firm to continue learning new skills.
-The estimates show that the job-ladder model explains less than 10% of worker mobility seen in the data.
+I first describe new facts about the dynamics of wages across involuntary unemployment spells in Denmark.
+This implies that the job-ladder search model cannot by itself explain all the observed movements of workers between firms.
+I construct a new model of worker mobility which combines search and human capital accumulation.
+Workers in the model accumulate skills via learning-by-doing which has decreasing returns for a given job.
+Workers must either be promoted or find a job at a new firm in order to continue learning new skills.
+I show that by including this incentive to change jobs, career development not only helps explain wage dispersion, but also contributes to a more complete understanding of labor market dynamics.
+I structurally estimate the job-ladder model using matched employer-employee data from Denmark.
+The estimates show that the job-ladder model explains less than 10% of the worker mobility seen in the data.
+In addition, worker heterogeneity explains about 65% of the wage variance for college graduates and about 45% for all other workers.

 Rethinking Education Choice: The Effect of Surveys